svgdotjs/svg.js/README.md

 var rounded = draw.rounded(200, 100)
 ```

-That's, the invention is now ready to be used!
+That's it, the invention is now ready to be used!

+#### Accepted values
 The `SVG.invent()` function always expectes an object.
-The object accepts the following configuration values:
+The object can have the following configuration values:

 - `create`: can be either a string with the node name (e.g. `rect`, `ellipse`, ...) or a custom initializer function; `[required]`
 - `inherit`: the desired svg.js class to inherit from (e.g. `SVG.Shape`, `SVG.Element`, `SVG.Container`, `SVG.Rect`, ...); `[optional]`